realA10001986/Time-Circuits-Display/README.md

 A rotary encoder is, simply put, a turnable knob.
 If connected to the TCD, this knob allows manually selecting a speed to be displayed on the Speedo display, as well as to be sent to [BTTFN](#bttf-network-bttfn) clients in place of actual (GPS) speed.

-The firmware currently only supports the Adafruit 4991 Rotary Encoder; support for other models, including a CircuitSetup original prop, is in the works.
+The firmware currently only supports the Adafruit 4991 Rotary Encoder; a CircuitSetup original prop is in the works.

 Notes:
 - The knob is only activated if no GPS receiver is connected, or if the **_Display GPS speed_** is unchecked.
 GPS speed has priority over the knob.
 - The knob is also activated if no speedo display is connected; it can be operated "blindly" to trigger time travels and its movement is send to BTTFN clients like GPS speed.
 - The speedo displays "0" as long as the knob is not moved; if the knob is turned counter-clockwise a couple of notches, the speedo display will be switched off.

 ## Room Condition Mode, Temperature/humidity sensor